canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

       expire: False

 The first line starts with ``#cloud-config``, which tells cloud-init what kind of configuration is contained.
-The cloud-config config type uses yaml format to tell cloud-init how to configure the virtual machine instance.
+The cloud-config config type uses YAML format to tell cloud-init how to configure the virtual machine instance.
 Multiple different formats are supported by cloud-init.
 See the :ref:`documentation describing different formats<user_data_formats>`.